Dixie Dean

 William Ralph "Dixie" Dean (22 January 1907 – 1 March 1980) was an English footballer who played as a centre forward.
-He is regarded as one of the greatest centre-forwards of all time and was inducted into the English Football Hall of Fame in 2002.
+Dean holds the record for the most goals scored in a single season in top-flight English football, with 60.
+He is regarded as one of the greatest centre forwards of his time and was inducted into the English Football Hall of Fame in 2002.

-Born in Birkenhead, he began his career at his hometown club Tranmere Rovers before moving on to Everton, the club he had supported as a child.
+Born in Birkenhead, he began his career at his hometown club Tranmere Rovers, before moving on to Everton, the club he had supported as a child.
 A prolific goalscorer, he was particularly known for having a penchant for scoring goals with his head, courtesy of his elevation and athleticism, as well as his powerful and accurate heading ability, which has led pundits to describe him as one of the greatest aerial specialists of all time.
-Dean played the majority of his career at Everton before injuries caught up with him and he moved on to new challenges at Notts County, and eventually Sligo Rovers.
-He is best known for his exploits during the 1927–28 season, which saw him score a record 60 league goals.
-He also scored 18 goals in 16 appearances for England.
+Dean played the majority of his career at Everton, before injuries caught up with him and he moved on to new challenges at Notts County, and eventually Sligo Rovers.

+In Everton's league championship-winning season of 1927–28, Dean scored a record 60 league goals (out of the team's 102), having played in 39 of Everton's 42 games.
+That season, he also made his debut for England: he went on to score eighteen goals in sixteen appearances for his country.

 A statue of Dean was unveiled outside Goodison Park in May 2001.
 A year later, he became one of 22 players inducted into the inaugural English Football Hall of Fame.
-In the 1933 FA Cup Final against Manchester City, Dean became the first ever footballer to wear the number 9 shirt.

 Early years

 Dean was born at 313 Laird Street in Birkenhead, Cheshire, across the River Mersey from Liverpool.
 Dean's family on both sides hailed from Chester.
-He was the grandson of Ralph Brett, a train driver who drove the royal train during the reign of George V. Dean grew up as a supporter of Everton thanks to the efforts of his father, William Sr., who took him to a match during the 1914–1915 title-winning season.
+He was the grandson of Ralph Brett, a train driver who drove the royal train during the reign of George V. Dean grew up as a supporter of Everton thanks to the efforts of his father, also named William, who took him to a match during the 1914–15 title-winning season.

-Dean's childhood coincided with the First World War, and between the ages of 7 and 11 he delivered cow's milk to local families as part of the war effort: "Well, it was war time you see, so you were grafting all the time.
+Dean's childhood coincided with the First World War, and between the ages of seven and eleven he delivered cow's milk to local families as part of the war effort: "Well, it was war time you see, so you were grafting all the time.
 I used to take milk out.
 I'd be up at half-past four in the morning and go down and get the ponies and the milk floats, then I'd come out to this place in Upton, between Upton and Arrowe Park, and Burgess' Farm was there.
 We used to collect the milk in the big urns and take it out to people's houses, serving it out of the ladle.
 And not only that, you had an allotment, and that was in school time.
 And there was no such thing as pinching and stealing and all that bloody caper.
 In those days, you were growing all that stuff and you needed it for the war time."